nprapps/dailygraphics/README.md

 Using a stable version
 ----------------------

-The master branch of project is in active usage and development by NPR at all times.
+The master branch of project is in active development by NPR at all times.
 If you would like to use a [more] stable version, we suggest checking out a tagged version (``0.1``, etc.).
 We will periodically tag releases, which will be synchronized to the ``CHANGELOG`` so you will know exactly what improvements you will get if you migrate to a new tagged version.
 To use a tagged version run, for example:

 ```
 git checkout 0.1.0